 The good news is the FDA has wondered the same thing and has questioned whether the chemicals from sunscreens are indeed absorbed into the body and what the possible effects are.

-Back in May 2019, a study was published in JAMA where it aimed to answer these questions.
+Back in May 2019, a study was published in JAMA aimed at answering these questions.
 The study randomly selected 24 healthy people to use one of four sunscreens.
 One was a cream, two were sprays and the fourth was a lotion.
 The participants were told to apply the sunscreens on 75% of their bodies four times a day for the next four days.
 Then, they had 30 blood samples drawn over the course of seven days.

 The study looked at avobenzone, oxybenzone, octocrylene and ecamsule, four common sunscreen ingredients.
 For all four sunscreens tested, all of them were above the nanogram threshold after the first day, in which the FDA states that the product will then need to undergo a toxicology assessment.